 What Does an Aircraft Mechanic Do?

 Many mechanics are generalists.
-These certified mechanics repair many types of aircraft, from commercial airliners to private business jets to single- or multi-engine propeller-driven planes.
+These certified mechanics repair different types of aircraft, from commercial airliners to private business jets to single- or multi-engine propeller planes.
 Others are specialists who focus on a specific type of aircraft or a specific part.
-For example, avionics technicians repair and maintain a plane’s electronic instruments.
+For example, avionics technicians repair and maintain a plane’s electrical systems.

 - Diagnose problems with mechanical and electrical systems

 - Repair systems and specific parts, like brakes

 - Inspect all aircraft repairs and components, including de-icing systems, hydraulic systems and landing gear

 - Follow FAA rules for aircraft maintenance and other safety rules